-Latest figures show SAS is sitting at a compliance rate of 88.4%, compared to 88.9% in the previous paper.
+Latest figures show the Service is sitting at a compliance rate of 89.4%, compared to 88.4% in the previous paper.
 There is a 70% target for such complaints.
 Focus is targeted in the North and West regions to improve compliance in these areas, although the numbers are small, the compliance remains below the target.